 Innovative Industrial Properties (IIPR) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 8.85% over the past month.
-This has lagged the Finance sector's gain of 4.89% and the S&P 500's gain of 0.12% in that time.
+Heading into today, shares of the company had lost 11.7% over the past month, lagging the Finance sector's gain of 5.73% and the S&P 500's gain of 0.22% in that time.

-Wall Street will be looking for positivity from Innovative Industrial Properties as it approaches its next earnings report date.
-The company is expected to report EPS of $1.84, up 42.64% from the prior-year quarter.
+Innovative Industrial Properties will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Innovative Industrial Properties to post earnings of $1.84 per share.
+This would mark year-over-year growth of 42.64%.
 Our most recent consensus estimate is calling for quarterly revenue of $58.25 million, up 57.05% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Innovative Industrial Properties.
+Any recent changes to analyst estimates for Innovative Industrial Properties should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 2.16% lower within the past month.
-Innovative Industrial Properties is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.16% lower.
+Innovative Industrial Properties is currently sporting a Zacks Rank of #4 (Sell).

-Digging into valuation, Innovative Industrial Properties currently has a Forward P/E ratio of 24.53.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.68.
+Digging into valuation, Innovative Industrial Properties currently has a Forward P/E ratio of 23.95.
+For comparison, its industry has an average Forward P/E of 15.58, which means Innovative Industrial Properties is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.